jupi421/Notes/LectureNotes/ACP10-MD-Other-Ensembles.md

 ### What is the Andersen thermostat?
 The Andersen thermostat is a thermostating mechanism that produces a canonical ensemble for a given temperature by coupling the system to a heat bath.
 This is realized by occasionally adding an impulse to a random particle.
 In such a stochastic collision a velocity that corresponds to the desired temperature is drawn from a Maxwell-Boltzmann distribution and given to a random particle.
 These collisions can be seen as a MC step.
 The strength of the heatbaths-system coupling can be controlled by the collision frequency $\nu$.
 In other words we are mixing Newtonian dynamics with stochastic collisions.
+This ensures that all energy shells are visited with the correct Boltzmann-weight.

 ### How do we integrate that into our MD simulation?
 1. Initialize System